voxpupuli/puppet-extlib/CONTRIBUTING.md

 1. Fork the repo.

+2. Create a separate branch for your change.

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate